Yufei-L/2019-431/README.md

 - Professor Love's Course Notes
     - This is the main textbook for this course, and will be updated regularly throughout the semester.
 - Slides and other materials for each class will also be provided, with links to presentation materials and READMEs for each class session to be found in the [Course Calendar](https://github.com/THOMASELOVE/2019-431/blob/master/calendar.md).
-    - Each class session begins with a review of that day's README.
+    - Each class session begins with a review of that day's README, which contains links to slides and other materials.
 - Additional pages include:
     - Data and Code for the course
     - Readings and Supplemental Materials